Stock market today: Stocks drift as bond market pressure eases after colder economic data - ExBulletin

 Yields fell Thursday after some reports showed the U.S. economy was not as strong as expected.
 The hope on Wall Street is that the economy can calm down, but not too much, so that the Federal Reserve can achieve a precise landing where it will bring high inflation under control without causing a severe recession.

-A report shows that more American workers filed for unemployment benefits last week than expected, although the number of layoffs remains low compared to history.
-Another suggested that overall growth in the U.S. economy may not be as strong as previously thought.
+A report showed more American workers applied for unemployment benefits last week than expected, even if the number of layoffs remains low compared to history.
+Another suggested the overall growth of the American economy may not have been as strong as previously thought.

 A slowdown in the economy could give the Federal Reserve more confidence that inflation is heading sustainably toward its 2% target.
-That in turn could convince him to cut the federal funds rate, which is at its highest level in more than two decades.
+This in turn could convince him reduce the federal funds ratewho has held the highest level for more than two decades.

 The 10-year Treasury yield fell to 4.54% from 4.62% late Wednesday.
 The two-year yield, which more closely tracks expectations for Fed action, fell to 4.92% from 4.98%.